 The skilled offender has many layers of need.
 At a very deep level his need is to avoid death, as though he wants to become God-like.
 It is the essence of the biblical story that Adam wanted to be like God.
 It is the drama of that story that a woman was going to help him become as powerful as God.
 At a level of our very existence it is the role of a woman to help some men feel like God.
 (23)

-… While we are familiar with physical, emotional and financial control, the real God-like feeling is his ability to sexually control the woman. … The act of sexual intimacy is used by these men to confirm ownership.
-The act of sexual intimacy without consequence is of the most God-like experiences these men have. … He targets a woman who will become his long-term acolyte in his project.
+….
+While we are familiar with physical, emotional and financial control, the real God-like feeling is in his ability to sexually control the woman. ….
+The act of sexual intimacy is used by these men to confirm ownership.
+The act of sexual intimacy without consequence is one of the most God-like experiences these men have. ….
+He targets a woman who will become a long-term acolyte in his project.
 His ability to hide this intention is the cornerstone of this project.
 If a woman is targeted by one of these men she is never aware of what he is doing to her.
 (23-24)

 All the psychephiles that I have met have the skill to surreptitiously carry out this brainwashing while pretending to be in love.
 (80-81)

 Hennessy invites us to categorize all male intimate abusers as primarily sexual offenders

 The skilled offender has managed to create an illusion that what he wants is power and control.
 We are right in believing that this partly explains his behaviour but sadly his intention goes further.
 The tactics of targeting, setting up and grooming are used by all sexual predators who wish to develop and maintain a long-term sexual relationship with their target.
 (111)